 But on the occasions when we do hear less-than-glowing reviews, it’s often to do with a car’s cleanliness.
 If a Borrower finds your car dirty, they’re less likely to book it again.
 In fact, they may give up on the concept of neighbour-to-neighbour car sharing altogether.

-To keep your loyal borrowers coming back (which is the key to getting steady monthly income from renting your car out so you can save money), you'll need to keep on top of the cleaning routine.
+To keep your loyal borrowers coming back, you'll need to keep on top of the cleaning routine.
 And of course, in a neighbour-to-neighbour network of shared cars, keeping them clean is a responsibility of both borrowers and owners.

 Here’s how it works.